MewsSystems/gitbook-channel-manager-api/mews-operations/availabilityBlockProcessor.md

 ## Process availability block

 [`async`] Use this operation to push availability blocks to Mews.
-The operation is used for add/update/cancel availability block.
+The same operation is used for adding, updating and canceling availability blocks.

 ### Request